 Next, specify when, and for how long you think you can drive leads from each source.

-Let’s be honest with ourselves.
-We’re probably not going to generate 10,000 leads per month for a year from a single blog post discussing our favorite West African sea mammal.
+It's important to be honest with ourselves.
+We’re probably not going to generate 10,000 leads per month for a year from a single blog post on our favorite West African sea mammal.

 Once we’ve detailed all of our sources, and we have a baseline number of leads forecasted each month, we should have something that looks like this: